Kuzame/TeslaPriceScraper/README.md

    Install brew: https://sourabhbajaj.com/mac-setup/Homebrew/ .
 After that,

       brew install --cask chromedriver
-#### 3. Install Python3 on your machine
+#### 3. Install Python3 on your machine (such as https://www.python.org/downloads/ )

-   You need to pip install following libraries, enter the following on your command prompt/terminal:
+   After installing Python3, you need to pip install following libraries, enter the following on your command prompt/terminal:

       pip3 install pushbullet.py